9 min read

 2. The specification as the "single source of truth"

-At RudderStack, my engineering team didn’t initially trust AI for production development.
-But as we refined our AI-native SDLC and aligned our approach with the spec-driven-development, it became indispensable for both speed and quality.
+At RudderStack, we didn't initially trust AI for production development.
+But as we refined our AI-native SDLC around spec-driven development, it became indispensable for both speed and quality.

-1. Our process starts with a PRD.
-The engineer collaborates with AI to clarify it and produce an HLD.
-That context, including the HLD, is committed to Git for traceability.
+1. It starts with a PRD.
+The engineer collaborates with AI to clarify and produce an HLD.
+That context is committed to Git for traceability.

-2. Frontier LLM models are used to create an implementation plan.
-From that plan, the engineer creates Linear tickets.
-Implementation happens in short bursts using fast, cost-efficient models, alongside test generation and behavior verification.
+2. Frontier models generate an implementation plan.
+From that plan, Linear tickets are created.
+Implementation happens in short bursts using cost-efficient models, alongside test generation and behaviour verification.

-3. We maintain Agent.md / Claude.md for global context and task-specific skill documents.
-Engineers are responsible for capturing new decisions and learnings into these files so the agent improves over time.
+3. We maintain Agent.md / Claude.md for global context and task-specific skills.
+Engineers continuously capture decisions and learnings into these files so the agent improves over time.

-4. The engineer raises the PR and remains accountable for the shipped code.
-Code review still takes significant time.
-CI/CD helps, but human review is non-negotiable.
+4. The engineer raises the PR and remains accountable for what ships.
+CI/CD helps, but human code review is non-negotiable.

-This process evolved through experimentation.
-As our skills and architectural memory compound, engineers are increasingly comfortable delegating implementation to AI agents.
-Next, we’re moving toward dev containers to ensure identical environments for both humans and agents.
+This process evolved through experiments.
+As our architectural memory compounds, engineers are increasingly comfortable delegating implementation to AI agents.
+Next, we're moving toward dev containers to ensure identical environments for humans and agents.

 AI still makes mistakes, especially when faced with too many constraints or detailed specifications.
 So won't the spec-driven approach backfire?